Max77788/food_restaurant_ai_assistant/README.md

-# WingsTasteFinder
+# MOM AI Food Ordering Assistant
-#### Welcome to WingsTasteFinder - your ultimate guide to discovering and ordering the best wings!
-Whether you're a spicy aficionado, a BBQ lover, or a fan of the classic buffalo, WingsTasteFinder is here to cater to all your wing cravings.
+#### Welcome to MOM AI Food Ordering Assistant - your ultimate guide to discovering and ordering the best wings!
+Whether you're a spicy aficionado, a BBQ lover, or a fan of the classic buffalo, MOM AI Food Ordering Assistant is here to cater to all your wing cravings.
 Our AI-powered assistant is designed to recommend the perfect wings for your palate, ensuring a delicious and satisfying experience every time.😋🍗

 Features
 - Personalized Recommendations: Utilizing advanced AI algorithms, our assistant learns your preferences and suggests wings that match your taste profile.🧠